 7. I can instantly comfort my screaming baby without having to troubleshoot the actual problem.
 Sometimes I’m too tired or busy to try to figure out what the baby is crying about, so I just nurse him.
 Nine times out of 10, shoving a boob in his mouth calms him down immediately.
 Note: This also works with his father.

 8. I can have unprotected sex for 6 months.
-When done correctly, breastfeeding is an effective form of birth control up to the baby’s 6-month birthday.
-So no hormones for me, and no condoms for my husband, for 6 months.
-Like I said though, you have to do it right or you end up with Irish twins.
-Like my parents did.
-D’oh.
+When done correctly, breastfeeding can be a (somewhat?) effective form of birth control up to the baby’s 6-month birthday.
+You have to do it right, though, or you end up with Irish twins. like my parents did.
+D’oh!

 9. Breast milk poop smells a hell of a lot better than formula poop.
 I have to change a lot of disgusting poopy diapers, so if anything can make them less disgusting, I’m in.
 Breast milk poop smells, but it doesn’t stink.
 Not like formula shit.
 I found this out firsthand when changing a friend’s formula-fed baby.
 I thought something died in her diaper.
 I almost called Animal Control.

 10. When my kids have kids, I can hold it over their heads that when they were babies, I did everything right and know everything.
 The extreme commitment and effort of breastfeeding lends a lot of credibility to the future backseat parenting of my grandchildren.